atlassubbed/atlas-query-stream/docs/stream.md

 end: getPageNames query
 ```

 As you can see, the `getFirstLink` query stream immediately ends after finding its result, because it is a non-recursive query.
-The only reason it reads the entire section of the file is so that it can continue getting potential results for the recursive query, which is still an active listener on the parser.
+The only reason the parser reads the entire section of the file is so that it can continue getting potential results for the recursive query, which is still an active listener on the parser.

 ### 3. commenting out the recursive query